 The upshot of Virginia Creepers is the story of a piece of obscure history – of a group of individualistic men and occasionally women who found their calling putting on fake costumes, fake wigs and even faker East European accents amid raggedy production values where they would ham for the camera and make atrocious puns.
 The surprise about all of this seems to be just how much these characters developed a fan following and of how their audiences responded to what they did.
 Mark Bartholomew and Matt Pak, the hosts of Dr Gruesome’s Movie Morgue, tell the story of how they were about to be cancelled by the new station owners and made an on-air appeal, only to be able to go in and up-tip a bag of a thousand letters on the boss’s desk after the weekend.

 Towards the end, all present lament the decline of the horror host, which was largely a phenomenon that grew up out of local tv stations.
 Nowadays, US television has become homogenised into something that is centrally mass-produced for all regions with little concern for local identity.
-Furthermore, the buying up of old product amid the massive growth of cable channels during the 1990s, not to mention the arrival of other delivery outlets like Tivo and the internet, have made horror hosts and their live-to-air shows outmoded.
+Furthermore, the buying up of old product amid the massive growth of cable channels during the 1990s, not to mention the arrival of streaming outlets, have made horror hosts and their live-to-air shows outmoded.
 (That said, Count Gore DeVol tells how he has managed to successfully revive his career as an internet host).
 As such, Virginia Creepers becomes largely the document of and a loving tribute to a passing era of pop culture history.